RenegadeMinds/helloworld/Compiling libxayagame.md

 Some GNU tools may cause the compilation to fail.
 You may need to uninstall these entirely, and then delete all references to "GnuWin32" in the Windows Registry.
 To do that:

+1. Uninstall all Gnu32 tools using their uninstallers
 1. Open up regedit.exe
-1. Click Edit > Find...
+1. Click Edit > Find... or press CTRL+F
-1. Type in GnuWin32
+1. Type in "GnuWin32"
 1. Check:
 	1. Keys
 	1. Values
 	1. Data
+1. Make certain that the "Match whole string only" option is unchecked
 1. Click Find Next
 1. Verify that the registry entry should be deleted, then delete it
 1. Press F3 to find the next "GnuWin32" entry
-1. Repeat steps #6 and #7
+1. Repeat steps #8 and #9

 Once you've cleaned all the GNU entries from the registry, open a new MSYS2 (64-bit) window and try again from where it failed above.
 You may need to entirely start over, but it shouldn't be necessary.